monalect/frontend-static/out/features.md

 2. **User-centric:** Monalect is user-led.
 Users create content, and users are the ones that drive value.
 Thus, Monalect is built to serve the userbase, instead of govern.
 3. **Mature:** Monalect is mature and doesn't infantilize or condescend the users.
 4. **Invisible:** The user shouldn't have notice Monalect when using it, it's just simply a place.
 No conflicts, confusions, and surprises with the user experience, essentially.
-5. **Clear and Clean:** The product is clear in what it presents to users.
+5. **Clear and Clean:** Monalect is clear in what it presents to users.
 The user should never feel "cluttered", and should always know what to do next.
-6. **Collaborative:** The product tries to enhance user collaboration and socially-driven learning.
+6. **Collaborative:** Monalect tries to enhance user collaboration and socially-driven learning.

 ### Philosophy & Vision